 Wafaa El-Sadr, MD, MPH, MPA

-Dr. Wafaa El-Sadr is the director of Columbia World Projects.
+Dr. Wafaa El-Sadr is the director of Columbia World Projects and Executive Vice President for Columbia Global.
 She is also the founder and director of ICAP at Columbia University and an international expert in epidemiology and research on the prevention and management of HIV, tuberculosis, and other infectious diseases.
 For over three decades, she has advocated for families and communities most impacted by HIV and championed a collaborative, multidisciplinary approach to confronting the global epidemic.
 She has led programs and projects that have had a decisive impact on such pressing global health challenges as tuberculosis, malaria, antimicrobial resistance, non-communicable diseases including cancer, and, most recently, the COVID-19 pandemic.

 Based at Columbia University, she leads ICAP’s portfolio of projects in more than 30 countries and manages a global team of over 2,000 staff.
 Under her leadership, ICAP has become a global leader in HIV and health systems strengthening.
 She is also the director of the Mailman School’s Global Health Initiative (GHI), which mobilizes the university community to address critical challenges in global health.